Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 Our Methodology

-We used both Obsidian and Logseq as our primary note-taking tools for 3 weeks each.
+We used both Obsidian and Logseq as primary note-taking tools for 3 weeks each.
 We tested plugin installation, graph performance with 1,000+ notes, mobile sync, daily journaling, and task management.
-Data comes from 4,300+ verified reviews on G2, Product Hunt, and Reddit community polls.
+Data from 4,300+ verified reviews on G2, Product Hunt, and Reddit community polls.
+Pricing verified April 2026.

 Ready to take notes your way?